ot87/explore-bootstrap-5/README.md

-A prototype of a multi-page website to offer services or products.
+A prototype of a responsive multi-page website to offer services or products.

 Built with `Bootstrap 5`, `HTML5` and a little bit of `CSS3`.